newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

  - Parse the returned structure using a dirty loop

-The PVReadDir function returns a structure that looks like:
+The returned structure looks like:

 ```
     debug033:001D2828 db    8